brentkirkland/og-data-express-server/README.md

 ###How to use:
   ```
-  1. Send a GET request to localhost:3000/YOUR_URL, where YOUR_URL is the url you are trying to receive data from
+  1. Send a GET request to localhost:3000/YOUR_URL
   ```
   That's it!
-You should get some cool json back :)
+YOUR_URL is the website you would like to get your data from.
+After that you'll see some pretty json.

 ###Tested with:
   Node: 6.3.1